Byron Buxton Player Props: Twins vs. Marlins

-On Tuesday, Byron Buxton (coming off going 0-for-3) and the Minnesota Twins face the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
-First pitch is at 6:40 PM ET.
+The Minnesota Twins and Byron Buxton, who went 0-for-3 last time in action, take on Jesus Luzardo and the Miami Marlins at LoanDepot park, Wednesday at 1:10 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Marlins.
+In his most recent game he had a hitless performance (0-for-3) against the Marlins.

 Byron Buxton Game Info & Props vs. the Marlins